LIPSASHARMA/Heart-Disease-Prediction-Final-Project/README.md

 =======
 # final-project-group-9 (Heart Disease Prediction)

+## Introduction

+The term “heart disease” refers to several types of heart conditions.
+The most common type is Cardiovascular diseases (CVDs) which is the number one cause of death globally with 17.9 million death cases each year.
+CVDs are concertedly contributed by hypertension, diabetes, overweight and unhealthy lifestyles.
+CAD affects the blood flow to the heart.
+Decreased blood flow can cause a heart attack.
 ## Purpose

 The purpose of this project is to predict patients with high risk of heart disease.